Canal Boating In France I -> Practical Details

 This was the essence of our trip with our good friends Hector and Brenda and I’ll share all the juicy details of that in my next blog post, but before we got this far there was quite a lot of prep research that had to be done.
 What is canal boating in France?
 Where can you go?
 When should you go?
 How do you actually do it?
 And how much does it cost?
 So many questions on a subject I knew absolutely nothing about 10 months ago, but that I can now share all the beautiful details of with my readers.

-So if you’ve ever dreamt of canal boating in France, but never knew the what or how, this is the blog post for you.
+So if you’ve ever dreamt of canal boating in France, but never knew the what or how, these next 2 blog posts are for you.
 Enjoy!

 What Is Canal Boating?